- Cybersecurity: Introduction

 Prerequisites for a Cyber Security Professional

-Although there are no prescribed degree requirements for cybersecurity professionals, most companies will expect their cybersecurity candidate to have a bachelor’s’ degree in computer science or any technical field.
+Although there are no prescribed degree requirements for getting cyber security jobs, most companies will expect their cybersecurity candidate to have a bachelor’s’ degree in computer science or any technical field.

 But for a cybersecurity course work to commence, you’d be required to have a thorough understanding of the following concepts: